 The stacked bar charts show the split between women (yellow) and men (grey).
 The markers show the equivalent 'all industries' proportions.

 This tab shows the number of appointments, promotions and resignations.
 Please note that the number of appointments includes the number of promotions and resignations refer to employees who have given up their employment voluntarily.
-Further details can be found in the 2018 reporting reference guide on pages 41 and 42.
+Further details are in the Reporting reference guide.

 The stacked bar charts that present appointments, promotions and resignations by role show the split between women (yellow) and men (grey).
 The markers show the equivalent 'all industries' proportions.